yashsahugtx/skype-docs/Skype/UCWA/policies_ref.md

 ## Resource description
 <a name = "sectionSection1"> </a>

-Policies include information such as whether emoticons are allowed in messages or photos are enabled for [contact](contact_ref.md)s in the user's organization.Note that policies are set by the admin; they cannot be changed by the user.
+Policies include information such as whether emoticons are allowed in messages or photos are enabled for [contact](contact_ref.md)s in the user's organization.
+Note that policies are set by the admin; they cannot be changed by the user.

 ### Properties